foundriesio/docs/source/getting-started/flash-device/index.rst

    probably be something we add in the "supported boards" section when we write it.

-The default password is ``fio``; we recommend changing it now if you haven't already.
 For this to work, your machine needs to support zeroconf_ the hostname must be otherwise unclaimed.

 If that doesn't work, you can also log in by IP address.
 See :ref:`Troubleshooting <getting-started-troubleshooting>` below for